Bharath-S/Spatio-Temporal-Attention-Prediction-for-GUI/README.md

 * OpenCV

 ## Dataset:
 This is provided by the department (from [Xu et al., 2016]).
 This is present in the GPU2 of the department.
+For base re-implentation the mat files from the dataset should be placed in the Dataset folder, and the Static/Images folder need to be updated with images in the folder Static_Images placed in the GPU2 of the department

 ## BASE RE-IMPLEMENTATION - Usage and Configuration